lpsinger/userguide/glossary.rst

     HEALPix
         Hierarchical Equal Area isoLatitude Pixelation, a scheme for indexing positions on the unit sphere.

+    NSBH
+        Neutron star black hole, a binary system composed of one neutron star and one black hole.

     Virgo
         Virgo Observatory (see `Virgo observatory home page